-- 27. Building on our Home First programme of activity, we are undertaking a dedicated improvement project to reliably improve discharge planning and introduce a planned date of discharge model across a defined number of Medicine of the Elderly (MoE) wards within the Royal Infirmary Edinburgh and Western General Hospital.
-The aim of this work is to reduce the average number of occupied bed days in MoE wards by March 2023. - 28.
-Interim Beds: Between 2 November 2021 to 19 September 2022, 193 people have been moved to interim beds, with more than 80% of those people having moved on from their interim care home placement.
+- 4.15.5 Building on the Home First programme of activity, the EHSCP are undertaking a dedicated improvement project to reliably improve discharge planning and introduce a planned date of discharge model across a defined number of Medicine of the Elderly (MoE) wards within the Royal Infirmary Edinburgh and Western General Hospital.
+The aim of this work is to reduce the average number of occupied bed days in MoE wards by March 2023. - 4.15.6 Interim Beds: Between 2 November 2021 to 19 September 2022, 193 people have been moved to interim beds, with more than 80% of those people having moved on from their interim care home placement.
 The number of those moving on from an interim bed has increased by 30% since the EIJB system pressures report in April.
+The EHSCP continue to maximise the use of interim beds, supporting people in a homely setting while they wait for a package of care at home or an appropriate permanent care home.